Ray of Light (song): Covers and usage in media

+Windows XP launch campaign

 The song was famously used by Microsoft in its 2001 advertising campaign for Windows XP.
 It begins with a man leaping through a green field and then lifting off into a sunny sky—a landscape lifted from Windows XP's default "bliss screen".
 There is also a series of images of people using Windows XP for real-time communications, to collaborate in an airy restaurant, to relay digital images of flying people, watch videos, and listen to music.
 Then, a snippet from the song follows the phrase: "Faster than the speeding light she's flying...
 You soar.
 Yes you can".
-The campaign was reworked after the September 11 attacks; the tag line "Prepare to fly" was changed to "Yes you can" to sidestep new concerns about air travel, said Stephanie Ferguson, director of the company's PC Experience Solutions Marketing Group.
-In 2008, a Sunsilk shampoo commercial included shots of Marilyn Monroe and Shakira with songs well known by them and ends with several video shots of Madonna to the sounds of "Ray of Light".
-Madonna reportedly received US$10 million for the song's usage.
-The commercial premiered on Super Bowl XLII.
-In 2010, Glee tribute episode "The Power of Madonna" featured "Ray of Light" playing in the background as the school's cheerleading team performed a complicated stilts routine.
-In the 2011 Family Guy episode "New Kidney in Town", main character Peter Griffin is seen in the "Ray of Light" video after drinking Red Bull.
+The campaign was reworked after the September 11 attacks; according to Stephanie Ferguson (director of the company's PC Experience Solutions Marketing Group), the tagline "Prepare to fly" was changed to "Yes you can" to sidestep new concerns about air travel.